SpaceX’s Bold Orbital Refueling Test: A Leap Toward Interplanetary Ambitions

 1. What is SpaceX’s upcoming orbital refueling test all about?

 Refueling in space allows spacecraft to carry heavier payloads past low Earth orbit by launching partially fueled and topping off in orbit.
-This technology is necessary for long-distance missions like NASA’s Artemis Moon program and human missions to Mars.
+This technology is essential for long-distance missions like NASA’s Artemis Moon program and human missions to Mars.

 3. How will the orbital refueling test work?